mdirolf/nginx-gridfs/README.rst

 ===============================================

 * Some issues with large files
-* Use mimetype stored in GridFS file (also maybe fall back to guessing by extension?)
 * HTTP range support for partial downloads
 * Better error handling / logging